Create a Dynamic Presentation

 Word clouds are a neat visual to make an impact on your audience.
 Various apps and tutorials can be found in 21 Things 4 Students Visual Learning.

-You can create your own videos or choose videos from popular sources like:
+Videos: You may want to embed or link to videos from popular sources like:

 5. You want to connect with your audience and one way might be a poll to assess pre or post knowledge of the topic.
 You may want to create polls ahead of time or do them on the fly.
 The polls will create conversation during your presentation so that you are not the only one speaking.